space-wizards/docs/src/en/general-proposals/robust-development.md

 ### Clear development path

-These issues should be addressed so that development does not require *side quests* (reading or creating SS14 source); although, *side quests* may be recommended in the docs but should not be used as a crutch.
+These issues should be addressed so that development does not require *side quests* (reading or creating SS14 source); although *side quests* may be recommended in the docs, they should not be used as a crutch.

 ### Do not require devs to reinvent the wheel

 Common functionality such as database interaction should be abstracted into modules which can be imported into user games.

-This functionality should be sourced like the game from the community allowing imports from a remote git repository while trusting the content.
+This functionality should be sourced like the game from the community, allowing imports from a remote git repository while trusting the content.

 ### Publishing with Space Wizards should be mutually beneficial

-Space Wizards and the game should mutually gain visibility by Space Wizards allowing games to be published on the launcher and developers bring new players to the launcher.
+Space Wizards and the game should mutually gain visibility by Space Wizards allowing games to be published on the launcher as developers bring new players to the launcher.

-Developers should be free to publish their games without concern of harm by other Developers by theft or defamation by other community members.
+Developers should be free to publish their games without concern of harm from other Developers by theft or defamation from other community members.

 ## Addressing the issues
 ### Documentation & Examples